Which American Express credit cards earn more points for supermarket and gas station spending?

 American Express offers three personal credit cards that earn more points per $1 spent at major supermarkets and gas stations.
 You can use the table below to compare these cards based on the earn rates and annual fee:

 Amex defines a major supermarket as a retailer that sells everyday items such as meat, dairy, packaged goods and household supplies.
-However, there are three exclusions to note: superstores, convenience stores and warehouse stores, such as Target or Costco.
-Examples of accepted supermarkets include:
+While there isn’t a full Amex grocery store list available, here are a few examples of accepted stores:

 Earning more points at major supermarkets